 Avenue Art Days

-Avenue Art Days is a local project to bring art to the community, allowing artists and designers to bring color to the Douglas Design District.
+Avenue Art Days is a local project to bring art to the community, allowing artists and designers to enhance color in the Douglas Design District.
 This initiative was created to encourage and inspire artists to step out of their comfort zones and share their gifts with Wichita.
 The project was started in 2015, and organizers have put on two events a year ever since, one in the Spring and the other each Fall.